leoprover/Leo-III/README.md

 #### Basics

-Leo-III is invoked via command-line (*assuming the leo3 bash script is in your current directory or you defined a leo3 alias as described above*):
+Leo-III is invoked via command-line (*assuming the leo3 executable is in your path, your current directory or you defined a leo3 alias as described above*):
 ```Shell
 > ./leo3
 Leo III -- A Higher-Order Theorem Prover.